fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 ## Add the UI Options component ##

-The simplest way to add the UI Options component to your page is using a `<script>` tag near the top of the page.
-We suggest placing it right before the UI Options `<div class="flc-prefsEditor-separatedPanel...> </div>` block.
+Add the UI Options component to your page is using the `<script>` tag as seen in the following example:

-Add the script block as shown below into the `<body>` element of your HTML file:

 ```html
 <body>

     <!-- Initialize the UI Options Javascript -->
     <script type="text/javascript">
     $(document).ready(function () {